Identifying And Investigating Psychiatric Malpractice

 Braun’s is an extreme case – one that shows an obvious pattern of improper practice – but this can be said of many doctors.
 This is why it’s so important to research care providers before entering treatment.
 However, it should never be a patient’s responsibility to ensure that they are being treated properly.
 Doctors are the experts and patients place their trust in them.
 This is the foundation of the doctor-patient relationship and that trust should be inviolate.

-Unfortunately, medical malpractice demonstrates that time and time again, doctors do indeed violate patients’ good faith.
+Unfortunately, medical malpractice demonstrates that time and time again, doctors do indeed violate patients’ good faith and clients should always hire a malpractice attorney.
 Even when the wounds are psychological, those patients deserve justice.